andyrobreid/portfolio/src/blog/posts/blog-start.md

 ---
+title: Hello World
-date: 2024-08-03
+date: 2025-07-04
 categories:
   - Beginnings
 links:
-  - portfolio.md
+  - index.md
 ---

+## Let me introduce myself

-Hi, my name is Andrew Reid.
-Believer in Christ Alone, Husband, and engineer who loves to learn how this and that works.
+Hello :wave:, my name is Andrew.
+Born again Christian, Father, Husband, and engineer who loves to learn how this and that works.

 <!-- more -->

-Having a Bachelors degree in Mechanical and Manufacturing engineering, I enjoy understanding how complexity is built from simple.
+Having a Bachelors degree in [mechanical and manufacturing engineering](https://www.ulster.ac.uk/courses/202526/mechanical-and-manufacturing-engineering-35956), I've always enjoyed understanding how complexity is built upon simplicity when broken down.

 One of those complexities has been websites.
-To some they can be simply put together by wordpress or wix, but I like to get down to the level where I understand the technical, knowing what's happening to produce its outcome.
-I am down as far as html, css and js.
-Nothing deeper yet.
+To some they can be simply put together by wordpress or wix, but I like to answer "but, how does it work?", knowing what it takes to produce its outcome.

-I find it reflects how God created, by His Word many many pieces combine into what we now live prosperously in.
+I find it reflects God in his grand design, by His Word complexity came into existance the many bits of creation combined into what we call reality.
+Scientists have been reverse engineering creation since science dawned.
+That's how I see reality.
+In my day-to-day I get to build with what God has provided, solve for what problems we humans create.

+Now I write this knowing you may disagree, you've even made up your mind on how I've made an impression to you.
+That's ok.
+I hope you read on.

+My faith is indeed the very foundation to what I do, but I don't seek to force it on anyone.
+I simply seek to live it out, that by my works you will know christ in me.

-Setting up this personal website (from scratch) is time consuming.
-Many years went into slowly learning the basics of web and software development.
-I've landed on frameworks and svelte sits most comfortably with me.
+Setting up this portfolio has taken much time to even get to this stage.
+Many years went into slowly learning the basics of software.
+From trying to learn [languages](../../technology/current.md#Software) to web frameworks.
+I finally settled on simple, [mkdocs](https://www.mkdocs.org/) with [material](https://squidfunk.github.io/mkdocs-material/setup/extensions/python-markdown/?h=permalink#table-of-contents) gets the job done.
+A portfolio doesn't need heavy reactivity, when I'm not looking to be a web dev.
+The right tool for the job is best.

-Now here I am after 8+ years of learning I have finally plucked the courage to put my learnings to practise.
-Hoping to expand and grow so that I can utilise these skills to built future technology.

 I've seen in my job how programming to automate the day to day is both rewarding and helpful.
-I'll get into what my job consists of in [another blog post](/blog/2).
+I'll get into what my job consists of [elsewhere](../../roadmap.md#).

-This site is built with Svetlekit and is deployed to Vercel.
-Using markdown for these blog posts which is parsed into html.

-Here I hope to be able to share personal faith, work, hobbies and host some demo applications then see what progresses from that.
-I already have concepts in the making that just require some final tweaks.

-My current intrests include:

-- CAD (Computer Aided Design)
-- 3D Printing
-- Hobby Electronics
-- PLC Programming
-- Scripting for Task Automation (Powershell)

-Programming Languages:

-- Python
-- Javascript
-- Rust

 ## Fun fact

-Finished development of this site on my Samsung Fold 4.
-Using UserLand.
-I'll explain further on another blog.
-It's testament to current technology that I can develop a website on a mobile phone and push changes to cloud infastructure and see those changes effective within minutes.
+Initial development of this site as an idea got deployed from my [mobile (Samsung Fold 4)](../../technology/current.md#Mobile).
+Using [UserLand](../../technology/current.md#Applications) I'll explain further in a [workflow](../../roadmap.md) how that's possible.
+I was able to (don't tell the wife) develop software on holiday, as if I was using a laptop.
+It's testament to current technology that I can develop softwware projects on a mobile phone and push changes to cloud infastructure and see those changes effective within seconds.

-# Conclusion
+## Conclusion

 If you want to follow what I'm doing, simply bookmark this website.
 I'll post when possible.
-And develop this site to have better asthetics.
-As long as it functions for now, it's good to ship.
-Feel free to contact me, my email is linked at the bottom of the page.
+Developing this sites contents through time.
+Feel free to contact me with any questions via [and](mailto:andyrobreid@gmail.com), my email is linked at the bottom of the page.